 We drove halfway up Whidbey Island to visit friends, and see the stories of their island summer home come to life.
 I’m intrigued by their life there – walking out the door to catch salmon, sailing on the Sound, exploring nearby islands, learning the daily moods of the water and land, a community of friends you see every year, and always being near water.
 Their neighborhood is a narrow slip of land between a small marina and the Sound.
 Jutting up across the water to the west you see the jagged mountains of the Olympic Peninsula.
 Boating life is a major theme, and folks are focused on tides, fishing, boats, and the care of boats.
 I’m pretty sure just living on the water would be enough for me.

 Walking the residential neighborhood we came upon a family of white deer from the surrounding woods, metal scrap lawn sculpture, nautical decor, Matilija poppies, and beautiful artichoke plants towering overhead in full bloom.
 No doubt it’s hard to keep up with the harvest when you aren’t a permanent resident.
 It’s a challenge even when you are!
-The striking difference between the summer homes and full-time residents was apparent in their gardens; either filled with rocks and perennial greenery, or lush with a variety of plants and exquisite (huge dahlias!) floral displays.
+The striking difference between the summer homes and full-time residents was apparent in their gardens; either filled with rocks and perennials, or lush with a variety of plants and exquisite (huge dahlias!) floral displays.

 We walked Double Bluff County Beach, facing a southern bay, which grew more isolated as we walked, just my kind of beach.
-The cove was strewn with large pieces of driftwood, and creative structures that surely morph over time as people, storms and tides rearrange the architecture.
+The cove was strewn with large pieces of driftwood, and creative structures that surely morph over time as people, storms, and tides rearrange the architecture.
 Mussels, cowrie, sand dollars, and clam shells were plentiful, with a thin layer of algae at the tidal edge, looking like packaged seaweed snacks.
 I’d been looking forward to the familiar briny scent of the sea, but the air was strangely neutral, no salty air, not much smell at all.
 The still waters added to the mystery, and it all seemed more lake-like than part of the great Pacific Ocean.
 The lack of familiarity was alternately surprising, inspiring, and unsettling.
 I was so close to home, but everything felt exotic and foreign as though I was halfway across the world.

 Deception Pass is a narrow strait between Whidbey and Fidalgo Islands.
 It was named in 1792 by Captain Vancouver because, like Rick in Casablanca, he was misinformed.
 I was reminded of Cape Disappointment, another Washington waterway that confused a late 18th century explorer.
 Of course the only ones deceived and disappointed were the conquerors, not the people already there.
 Or perhaps “fake news” has always been with us.

-The bridge soars thrillingly high over the water with breathtaking views on either side, boats and beach-goers in the State Park below, glacier-carved cliffs, and views of scattered islands.
+The bridge soars thrillingly high over the water with breathtaking views on either side; boats and beach-goers in the State Park below, glacier-carved cliffs, and views of scattered islands.
 The underside of the bridge shows the intricate structure of the cantilevered truss bridge that took only a year to build in 1935.
 It is a delight of long strong lines, and impressive engineering genius.
 A plaque on the bridge rail honors a fisherman who is now “one with the sea” which I thought maybe I’d like to have for myself instead of my previously requested park bench memorial.

 Anacortes is the main jumping off place for ferries to the San Juan Islands.
-The 75 minute pleasure cruise was impressive, beginning with the system they used to line everyone up and pack all the cars onto the boat – a clearly well-worn time-honored groove making everything move smoothly.
+The 75 minute pleasure cruise was impressive, beginning with the system they used to line everyone up and pack all the cars onto the boat – a clearly well-worn time-honored groove to make everything move smoothly.
 One ferry returns and another takes off, going round and round in an eternal system.
 I breathed in the setting sun, the changing clouds, the variety of passing boats, the water dotted with forested islands large and small, distant shores of agreeable houses perfectly designed for island living, birds working the waters, and a crowd of people embarking on unique adventures.

 When first hearing about the San Juan Islands, my impression was that there were a half dozen islands, but it turns out there are 172, plus a few hundred more unnamed rocks.
 All of the sounds, straits, channels, inlets and waterways combined are called the Salish Sea, shielded from the effects of the Pacific Ocean by Vancouver Island and the Olympic Peninsula.
 From the high vantage point, looking in any direction, the water is dotted with land masses of all sizes; a fairy land or sci-fi fantasy or heaven, depending on your mindset.